shoppie70/ZENAQ.RodCurve.Archives/README.md

-# Zenaq
+# ZENAQ Rod Curve Archives

-This is Rod Curve Archives.
+This is an archive of bent curves of rods made by ZENAQ.